mcguffin/wp-access-areas/README.txt

 == Changelog ==

 = 1.4.0 =
- - UI: Explicitly enable / disable Post custom behaviour.
+ - Feature: Explicitly enable / disable custom behaviour on posts.
  - UI: Combine columns in Posts list table
- - Drop support for WP < 3.8
+ - Compatibility: Drop support for WP < 3.8
+ - Some code refactoring

 = 1.3.3 =
  - Fix: Database error on comment feeds.
 Hiding or redirecting from comment feeds should work now.